PranabNandy/Interview-Experience/README.md

 Coding: Area of Tringle in 2D graph points
 Asked to design all test cases
 I designed 10 test cases
+Asked question from DBMS like Normalization ( 1NF, 2NF, 3NF and BCNF)
 ```

 2. Puzzle Question + SQL Query ( 30 mins round)